Deepali-14/Movies-Recommender-System/README.md

 5. Replace YOUR_API_KEY in (line no. 18) of web_app.py file and hit save.
 6. Open your terminal/command prompt from your project directory and run the file web_app.py by executing the command streamlit run web_app.py.
 7. And Hurray!
 That's it.
 Your Recommendation Engine is ready!

+# Deployment method -
+Deploying using Heroku Git from Heroku CLI https://devcenter.heroku.com/articles/heroku-command-line Step-1 Download and install the Heroku CLI.

+Step-2 If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.
+$ heroku login

+Step-3 Clone the repository
+Use Git to clone APP NAME source code to your local machine.
+$ heroku git:clone -a APP NAME
+$ cd APP NAME

+Step-4 Deploy your changes
+Make some changes to the code you just cloned and deploy them to Heroku using Git.
+$ git add .
+$ git commit -am "make it better"
+$ git push heroku master

 # Features -
 1. It saves time of user by just taking movie name as input and recommends five most similar movies to the user.